Misbah952/Remove-Background-from-Image/README.md

 # Remove-Background-from-Image
-This project if for Digital Signal Processing
+This project is for Digital Signal Processing